How Nonprofit Board Member Backgrounds Are Shifting Hiring in the Nonprofit Sector

 This nonprofit job blog explores how nonprofit board member make-up and backgrounds are shifting hiring in the nonprofit sector.
 As experts in nonprofit hiring and job seeking, there are some new changes that have been shaping the nonprofit and foundation sector more than ever before we would like to share.

-Here is a tip that was shared with us recently on the topic of crossover corporate candidates (crossover means you are trying to make the jump to work at a nonprofit): before you decide where to apply, first target nonprofits and foundations with a corporate culture and or leader.
+Here is a tip that was shared with us recently on the topic of crossover corporate candidates (crossover means you are trying to make the jump to work at a nonprofit): before you decide where to apply, first target nonprofits and foundations with corporate culture and or organization where their leader hailed from a corporation recently.
 It’s that simple to significantly raise your chances of consideration.
 Applying at organizations and foundations with corporate officers leading the charge more likely leads to face-to-face interviews for current corporate candidates.

 The playing field for foundation and nonprofit jobs is simply changing.
-The not-profit sector does not have enough institution studying itself holistically as a whole.
-This is where experts in hiring and board governance can be a great benefit as they individually understand and see the nuances, and trends.
-It is our pleasure to share these topic for further discussion on Foundation List.
+The non-profit sector does not have enough institutions studying itself holistically as a whole.
+This is where experts in hiring and board governance can be a great benefit as they individually understand and see the nuances and trends.
+It is our pleasure to share these topics for further discussion on Foundation List.

 Here at Foundation List it is our goal to make finding nonprofit jobs at foundation easier for our passionate foundation and nonprofit job seekers.
 Foundation List is a socially conscious nonprofit job board for foundations and nonprofit job seekers helping to educate the public, providing a free public forum to post, connect, and discuss Foundation related topics and news, and is a national job board listing foundation job openings and board member vacancies.